tomasf/Nodal/README.md

 </catalog>
 """)

-if let name = query.firstNodeResult(with: document)?.node?.concatenatedText {
+if let name = query.firstNodeResult(with: document)?.node?.textContent {
     print("Book name:", name) // Outputs "XML Developer's Guide" }
 ```

-While Nodal supports XML namespaces when working with the DOM, its XPath implementation does not support XML namespaces.
-This limitation arises from pugixml, which lacks namespace support.
+While Nodal supports XML namespaces when working with the DOM, its XPath implementation does not support namespaces.
+This limitation arises from pugixml.
 To work with elements and attributes in documents that use namespaces, you must use their qualified names in your XPath expressions.

 ## Contributions